a cheerful woman searches for train tickets on her phone

 Find the Cheapest Train Tickets Online Using Split My Fare...

-The site is easy to use; you can save a lot of money with our booking engine following the simple steps below:
+The site is easy to use; you can save a lot of money with our booking engine by following the simple steps below:

 2. Enter the station you are departing from and the arrival station.